jarun/imgp/README.md

 # imgd

-`imgd` (read *imaged*) is a command line image-resizer (and more).
+`imgd` (read *imaged*) is a command line image-resizer (and more) for JPEG and PNG images.
 If you have tons of images you would like to resize adaptively to a screen-size using a single command, `imgd` is the utility for you.

 In most cases, `imgd` will save on storage while converting to smaller resolutions.
 There are additional optimization options too.
 Output image names are appended with **_IMGD** if overwrite option is not used.